zeta-chain/docs/docs/developers/omnichain/zrc-20.md

 that contract and the `onCrossChainCall` function of that contract will be called with the remaining input data as the `message`.

+When depositing native gas tokens from EVM-based connected chains, there is no additional cross-chain fee.
+If you send 1 token to a TSS address, you will receive 1 ZRC-20 version of the same token on ZetaChain.

+For Bitcoin deposits, which utilize the UTXO (Unspent Transaction Output) model, the process incurs additional fees.
+Unlike EVM-based chains, each deposited Bitcoin output incurs a fee when it is spent.
+To address this, both the depositor and the withdrawer share the cost of the spend.
+This fee is charged in advance as a deposit fee.
+Currently, the rate is set at 20 satoshis per virtual byte (sats/vB), but it may vary according to market conditions.

 ## Depositing Supported ERC-20 Tokens as ZRC-20

 To deposit a supported ERC-20 token to ZetaChain, use the `deposit` method of